Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - Economic growth, young professionals, and demographic change drive increasing Democratic strength.
 - Republican support is limited to a few suburban precincts.
 - Progressive activism and high educational attainment shape the district’s political culture.
+- This is the third firewall district for NC Democrats and the last one for now.

 ---